-The value of family and personal histories
+The importance of family histories

 Ian Willis writes:

 Personal and family stories that family historians and genealogists seek out provide a broader perspective on local histories and local studies of an area.
 They allow a person to take a look at themselves in the mirror from the past.
 Insights into our ancestors provide a greater understanding of ourselves in the present.
-The past informs the present through family and personal histories and places the present us into context.
+The past informs the present through family and personal histories and places the present into context.

 Family and personal histories allow us to see and understand that we are greater than just ourselves.
 We are all part of a continuum from the past.
 The present is only a transitory phase until tomorrow arrives.